EngincanV/presentations/README.md

 **ABP Community Talks 2023.7: Build Your Own CMS with .NET**

+* 📜 Slides (Currently preparing...)
-> The event is scheduled on September 28, 2023.
-You can register [here](https://kommunity.com/volosoft/events).
+* The event is scheduled for September 28, 2023.
+You can register [here](https://kommunity.com/volosoft/events/abp-community-talks-20237-build-your-content-management-system-with-net-8a44b48a).

 **ABP Community Talks 2023.1: LeptonX Customization**